Skip to content

 Quick verdict

-Choose Grammarly if you need anyone who writes professionally.
-Choose Zapier if you prioritize teams automating cross-app workflows.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
+Choose Zapier if your daily work is mostly AI-powered no-code workflow automation across 6,000+ apps.
 Grammarly scores higher in user reviews (4.6 vs 4.5).
 Both offer free tiers — try each before committing.

 Try Grammarly → Try Zapier →